-Brokers are licensed professionals that help their clients get the best deal when it comes to mortgages and loans.
+Brokers are licensed professionals that help their clients get the best deal regarding mortgages and loans.

-Becoming a broker takes in a great deal of knowledge, but pays off in 0.5% up to 3% commissions on the loans, resulting in the average pay of $50.000 a year.
+Becoming a broker takes in a great deal of knowledge but pays off in 0.5% up to 3% commissions on the loans, resulting in an average pay of $50.000 a year.

 From the client’s point of view, hiring a broker is quite useful as it allows them to save quite a bit of pain.

 Since it’s usually the lender who pays the broker for getting them a deal, it’s safe to say that mortgage brokers make their clients’ lives easier.